UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 ### Configuration

-Open the Configuration Page for the Nodeserver in the Polyglot UI and view the [Configuration Help](/POLYGLOT_CONFIG.md) available on that page.
+Open the Configuration Page for the node server in the Polyglot UI and view the [Configuration Help](/POLYGLOT_CONFIG.md) available on that page.

-After setting configuration then restart the nodeserver and all configured areas will be added.
+After setting configuration then restart the node server and all configured areas will be added.
 There is a Node for each Area, and the Zone's for that area are grouped under it.
 Sometimes the ISY fails to actually group some of the nodes, if you notices Zone's not grouped, then right click on it and select Group, which will fix them all.

 ## Requirements